North Korea threatens to shut liaison office with South

 Desperate to keep alive a faltering diplomacy with North Korea, South Korea in response said it would push new laws to ban activists from flying leaflets by balloon to the North, which triggered a debate over freedom of speech.

-But an unidentified spokesperson of the Workers’ Party’s inter-Korean affairs department said Seoul’s promise lacked sincerity and the scrapping of the liaison office will be the first in a series of North Korean steps that would cause “extreme fatigue” for the South.
+But an unidentified spokesman of the Workers’ Party’s inter-Korean Affairs Department said Seoul’s promise lacked sincerity, and the scrapping of the liaison office will be the first in a series of North Korean steps that would cause extreme suffering for the South.

 The statement also confirmed an elevated status for Kim Yo Jong, who was described as her brother’s top official for inter-Korean affairs.

-Under her instructions, North Korea has decided as a first step to “abolish the North-South liaison office that is occupying space in the Kaesong industrial complex while doing nothing,” the statement said.
+Under her instructions, North Korea has decided as a first step to “definitely withdraw the idling (North-South) joint liaison office housed in the Kaesong industrial zone,” the statement said.

-“We will not hide that we for a long time have considered decisive measures to completely shut down all spaces of contact with the South and fundamentally eliminate the sources of provocations from the South,” said the spokesperson of the party’s United Front Department.
+“We do not hide that we have had long in mind decisive measures to fundamentally remove all provocations from the South and to completely shut down and remove all the contact leverage with the (South),” said the spokesman of the party’s United Front Department.

-“The latest events have strengthened our conclusion that an enemy is just an enemy ... it is our determination to go as far as we can in a vicious cycle of confrontation.”
+Referring to the leaflets, the spokesman said the “nonstop disposal of dirty rubbish from the South side has exhausted us so much as to come to a clearer conclusion that enemies are enemies after all.”

+“Our determination is to follow as far as the evil cycle of the confrontation leads while facing the situation squarely, because our path is always straight.”

 Sending balloons across the border has been a common activist tactic for years, but North Korea considers it an attack on its government.
 Defectors and other activists in recent weeks have used balloons to fly leaflets criticizing Kim Jong Un over his nuclear ambitions and dismal human rights record.